jeff-160/Batu/resources/documentation.md

     - `height`: Height of rectangle

 ### bus
-- Renders a circle on the graphics window
+- Renders a circle on the gui window
 - Usage: bus [color], [x], [y], [radius]
 - Args:
     - `color`: Fill color of circle